 In 1924, the use of cyanide gas was introduced in the state of Nevada as a more humane way of execution.
 Gee Jon was the first person executed by lethal gas.
 The state tried to pump cyanide gas into Jon's cell while he slept, but this proved impossible, and the gas chamber was constructed.

 From the 1920s to the 1940s, there was a revival in the use of the death penalty, due, in part, to the writings of criminologists, who argued that the death penalty was a necessary social measure.
 In the United States, people were suffering through Prohibition and the Great Depression.
 There were more executions in the 1930s than in any other decade in U. S. history, an average of 167 per year.

 In the 1950s, however, public sentiment began to turn against capital punishment.
-Many allied nations either abolished or limited the death penalty, and in the U. S., the number of executions dropped dramatically.
-Whereas there were 1,289 executions in the 1940s, there were 715 in the 1950s, and the number fell even further, to only 191, from 1960 to 1976.
+Many allied nations either abolished or limited the death penalty, and in the U. S. the number of executions dropped dramatically.
+Whereas there were 1,289 executions in the 1940s, there were 715 in the 1950s, and the number fell even further (to only 191) from 1960 to 1976.

 In 1966, support for capital punishment reached an all-time low.
 A Gallup poll showed support for the death penalty at only 42 percent.
 This carried into the 1970s when a Supreme Court decision placed a moratorium on the death penalty in all states.
 However, this was reversed four years later in the Supreme Court case of Gregg v.
 Georgia which held that the death penalty "does not, under all circumstances, violate the Eighth and Fourteenth Amendments."